 There were about 40 taverns in Renaissance Florence spread throughout the city – with names like the Hole, the Tavern of Hell, the Refried Lard, the Wicked Woman, the Bear’s Cave, the Golden Flask.
 They were charged hubs of eating, drinking, networking and information sharing for all classes of men.
 They feature many times in poetry and short stories.
 There’s one funny sixteenth-century oration by an elite Florentine who takes his audience on a tour of the city’s drinking dens in search of a glass of wine, a kind of virtual pub crawl.
-What this tells us is that Florentine men carried around a mental map of the city’s taverns, that they were one of the junctions of everyday urban social life (see also Sex and the City).
+What this tells us is that Florentine men carried around a mental map of the city’s taverns, that they were one of the junctions of everyday urban social life (see also Politics and People: Sex and the city).

 Taverns were also contested spaces.
 The authorities were always suspicious about lower-class men organising there politically.
 There were moral tensions too.
 Preachers railed against taverns as dens of iniquity in which men wasted their money.
 Giovanni talks about playing dice, which was seen as one of the biggest problems.
 In 1501, three years after the death of the radical Dominican preacher Girolamo Savonarola, and with Florence still under the influence of his apocalyptic teachings, the case of Antonio Rinaldeschi became exemplary.
 Rinaldeschi became so enraged after losing at dice in the tavern of the Fico that he threw horseshit at an image of the Virgin.
 He was hanged from the windows of the justice building, the Bargello.

 To cite this essay, we suggest:

 David Rosenthal, ‘Tavern tales’ published online 2013, in ‘Hidden Florence’, The University of Exeter, https://hiddenflorence.org/stories/giovanni/6-tavern-tales/